radarroark/xit/docs/lib.md

 * While xit doesn't pull in third-party libraries, you can and should use xit as a library in your Zig projects.
 Even if you don't care about xit as a version control system, you can use its git implementation to programmatically read and write to git repos.
 Think of it as a modern, pure-Zig alternative to libgit2.

 * After adding xit as a library with the Zig build system, you'll be able to use it programmatically through the `Repo` struct.
-Here's a simple example:
+I made [a starter project](https://github.com/radarroark/xitstarter) showing how to do this:

 ```zig
 const xit = @import("xit");